All Products

 dict

-The elements in `embeddings` contain the following keys.
-If an index fails, the reason is added to the `message` field.
+The elements in embeddings contain the following keys.
+If an index fails, a message key is added to the corresponding element to provide the reason for the failure.

 Name